-- (a) the value of all non-originating materials that are used in the production of the good and that do not undergo the applicable change in tariff classification does not exceed 15% of the Ex-Works price of the good; - (b) paragraph (a) shall not allow to exceed any of the percentages given in Annex 3A (Product Specific Rules) for the maximum value of non-originating materials; and - (c) the good meets all other applicable requirements of this Chapter for quaLifying as an originating product.
+- (b) paragraph (a) shall not allow to exceed any of the percentages given in Annex 3A (Product Specific Rules) for the maximum value of non-originating materials; and - (c) the good meets all other applicable requirements of this Chapter for qualifying as an originating product.

-Article 3.8.
-Insufficient Operations
+ARTICLE 3.8: Insufficient Operations

-- 1. Whether or not the requirements of Article 3.4 are satisfied, a good shall not be considered to be originating in the territory of a Party if the following operations are undertaken exclusively by itself or in combination in the territory of that Party: - (a) slaughter of animals; - (b) operations to ensure the preservation of products in good condition during transport and storage such as drying, freezing, ventilation, chilling and like operations; - (c) sifting, simple classifying or sorting, washing, cutting, slitting, bending, coiling or uncoiling, sharpening, simple grinding, slicing; - (d) cleaning, including removal of oxide, oil, paint or other coverings; - (e) simple painting and polishing operations; - (f) testing or calibration; - (g) placing in bottles, cans, flasks, bags, cases, boxes, fixing on cards or boards and all other simple packaging operations; - (h) simple mixing of goods, whether or not of different kinds; - (i) simple assembly of parts of products to constitute a complete good or disassembly of products into parts; - (j) changes of packing, unpacking or repacking operations, and breaking up and assembly of consignments; - (k) affixing or printing marks, labels, logos and other like distingwshing signs on goods or their packaging; - (I) husking, partial or total bleaching, polishing and glazing of cereals and rice; and - (m) mere dilution with water or another substance that does not materially alter the characteristics of the goods. - 2.
-For the purposes of paragraph 1, the term "simple" will be defined as following: - (a) "Simple" generally describes an activity which does not need special skills, machines, apparatus or equipment especially produced or installed for carrying out the activity.
+- 1. Whether or not the requirements of Article 3.4 are satisfied, a good shall not be considered to be originating in the territory of a Party if the following operations are undertaken exclusively by itself or in combination in the territory of that Party: - (a) slaughter of animals; - operations to ensure the preservation of products in good condition during transport and storage such as drying, freezing, ventilation, chilling and like operations; - (c) sifting, simple classifying or sorting, washing, cutting, slitting, bending, coiling or uncoiling, sharpening, simple grinding, slicing; - (d) cleaning, including removal of oxide, oil, paint or other coverings; - (e) simple painting and polishing operations; - (f) testing or calibration; - (g) placing in bottles, cans, flasks, bags, cases, boxes, fixing on cards or boards and all other simple packaging operations; - (h) simple mixing of goods, whether or not of different kinds; - simple assembly of parts of products to constitute a complete good or disassembly of products into parts; - changes of packing, unpacking or repacking operations, and breaking up and assembly of consignments; - (k) affixing or printing marks, labels, logos and other like distinguishing signs on goods or their packaging; - (l) husking, partial or total bleaching, polishing and glazing of cereals and rice; and

-(b) "Simple mixing" generally describes an activity which does not need special skills, machine, apparatus or equipment especially produce or install for carrying out the activity.
+- (m) mere dilution with water or another substance that does not materially alter the characteristics of the goods. - 2.
+For the purposes of paragraph 1, the term "simple" will be defined as following: - (a) "Simple" generally describes an activity which does not need special skills, machines, apparatus or equipment especially produced or installed for carrying out the activity. - (b) "Simple mixing" generally describes an activity which does not need special skills, machine, apparatus or equipment especially produce or install for carrying out the activity.
 However, simple mixing does not include chemical reaction.
 Chemical reaction means a process (including a biochemical process) which results in a molecule with a new structure by breaking intramolecular bonds and by forming new intramolecular bonds, or by altering the spatial arrangement of atoms in a molecule.

-Article 3.9.
-Indirect Materials
+ARTICLE 3.9: Indirect Materials

-- 1. In determining whether a good is an originating good, any indirect mate.rial as defined in paragraph 2 shall be disregarded. - 2.
-For the purpose of paragraph 1, the term "indirect materials" means goods used in the production, testing or inspection of another good but not physically incorporated into the good, or goods used in the maintenance of buildings or the operation of equipment associated with the production of another good, including: - (a) fuel and energy; - (b) tools, dies, and molds; - (c) spare parts and materials used in the maintenance of equipment; - (d) lubricants, greases, compounding materials, and other materials used in production or used to operate equipment; - (e) gloves, glasses, footwear, clothing, and safety equipment and supplies; - (f) equipment, devices, supplies used for testing or inspecting the goods; - (g) catalysts and solvents; and - (h) any other material that is not incorporated into the good but for which the use in the production of the good can reasonably be demonstrated to be a part of that production.
+- 1. In determining whether a good is an originating good, any indirect material as defined in paragraph 2 shall be disregarded. - 2.
+For the purpose of paragraph 1, the term "indirect materials" means goods used in the production, testing or inspection of another good but not physically incorporated into the good, or goods used in the maintenance of buildings or the operation of equipment associated with the production of another good, including: - (a) fuel and energy; - (b) tools, dies, and molds; - (c) spare parts and materials used in the maintenance of equipment; - (d) lubricants, greases, compounding materials, and other materials used in production or used to operate equipment; - (e) gloves, glasses, footwear, clothing, and safety equipment and supplies; - equipment, devices, supplies used for testing or inspecting the goods; - (g) catalysts and solvents; and

+(h) any other material that is not incorporated into the good but for which the use in the production of the good can reasonably be demonstrated to be a part of that production.

-Article 3.10.
-Unit of Qualification
+Article 3.10: Unit of Qualification